Dennis Lloyd

 Nir Tibor (ניר טיבור; born 18 June 1993), known professionally by his stage name Dennis Lloyd, is an Israeli musician, producer, singer, songwriter, and multi-instrumentalist.
 He is best known for his 2016 hit single "Nevermind", which charted in several countries.

+Lloyd is considered one of the most successful musical artists to ever come out of Israel, achieving worldwide recognition.

 Early life and education

 Nir Tibor was born in Tel Aviv, Israel, to an Ashkenazi family.
 He grew up largely in Ramat Gan.
 Lloyd learned how to play the trumpet at age 8 and taught himself to play the guitar at 13.
 He attended the Thelma Yellin High School of the Arts in Givatayim.
-At 18, he was conscripted into the Israeli Navy and served as a combat sailor for three years.
+At 18, he was conscripted into the Israeli Navy.